COLORADO AND EASTERN UTAH 12 DAYS

 Moab is a big part of mountain biking history and remains a top destination.

-A networks of well-maintained and mapped trails are everywhere. <Guided mountain bike tours>
+A network of well-maintained and mapped trails is everywhere. <Guided mountain bike tours>

 Overnight: Moab, Utah (3 nights)